marcelogalmor/AISI_docker/README.md

 	docker-compose up

-And then, in your favorite browser, navigate to http: // localhost and you'll see that the hit counter is working!
+And then, in your favorite browser, navigate to http://localhost and you'll see that the hit counter is working!